 Custom GL Lines Plug-in Implementation Development

-You can develop a Custom GL Lines plug-in implementation for each use case where you want to modify the general ledger entries for transactions.
-A single plug-in implementation can process multiple types of transactions or you can create a separate plug-in implementation for each transaction type.
+You can develop a Custom GL Lines plug-in implementation for each use case where you want to change general ledger entries for transactions.
+One plug-in implementation can process multiple transaction types, or you can create a separate plug-in implementation for each transaction type.

-To create a plug-in implementation, use a developer account to develop and test the plug-in implementation.
+To create a plug-in implementation, use a development account to build and test it.
 Then, use SuiteBundler to bundle the plug-in objects and distribute them to other NetSuite accounts.
-NetSuite administrators use the bundle to install the plug-in implementation in a NetSuite account and enable the implementation.
+NetSuite administrators use the bundle to install and enable the plug-in implementation.
 For more information about administration tasks for a Custom GL Lines Plug-in bundle, see Custom GL Lines Plug-in Implementation Administration.

 If you use the Custom GL Lines Plug-in with Custom Segments, any segments affected by the implementation must be flagged as having GL impact.
-When the plug-in uses a custom segment that is not marked as having a GL impact, you will see an error message.
+When the plug-in uses a custom segment that is not marked as having a GL impact, you'll see an error message.

-The functionality that you include in a Custom GL Lines plug-in implementation depends on the type of accounting features used in the NetSuite account where the plug-in implementation runs and the following properties that you configure for each plug-in implementation:
+What you include in a Custom GL Lines plug-in implementation depends on the accounting features used in the NetSuite account and the following properties that you configure for each plug-in implementation:

 -

 Transaction types.
-A Custom GL Lines plug-in implementation runs when you save a transaction for which the plug-in implementation is configured to run, where the entity for the transaction is associated with a specific subsidiary.
-You can include code in the plug-in implementation script file that applies only to specific transaction types.
+A Custom GL Lines plug-in implementation runs when you save a transaction it's set up for, where the entity for the transaction is associated with a specific subsidiary.
+You can include code in the script file that applies only to specific transaction types.

 -

 Subsidiaries.
-In a One World account, the plug-in implementation only affects the general ledger entries for the subsidiaries that you configure for the plug-in implementation.
+In a One World account, the plug-in implementation affects only the general ledger entries for the subsidiaries you set up for it.

 -

 Accounting books.
-The plug-in implementation affects only the accounting books that you configure for the plug-in implementation.
-If you have the Multi-Book Accounting feature enabled, you can direct the plug-in implementation to modify existing or add custom general ledger entries in multiple accounting books.
+The plug-in implementation affects only the accounting books you set up for it.
+If you use Multi-Book Accounting, you can have the plug-in implementation change or add custom general ledger entries in multiple accounting books.
 If you do not have the Multi-Book Accounting feature enabled, the plug-in implementation affects only the general ledger entries in the primary accounting book.

-You can have multiple Custom GL Lines plug-in implementations enabled in an account.
-If you enable a plug-in implementation that conflicts with an existing implementation, NetSuite displays a warning message that several implementations for one transaction can cause longer save times.
-You are allowed to save the implementation, however if you notice long transaction save times, you can resolve this by setting one or more plug-in implementations to run asynchronously.
+You can have more than one Custom GL Lines plug-in implementation enabled in an account.
+If you enable a plug-in implementation that conflicts with an existing implementation, you receive a warning.
+Having several implementations for one transaction can cause longer save times.
+You can save the implementation, but if you notice long transaction save times, try setting one or more plug-in implementations to run asynchronously.

 For more information about how a Custom GL Lines plug-in implementation modifies the general ledger impact for a transaction, see Custom GL Lines Plug-in Process Flow.

-The following table describes the basic steps in developing a single plug-in implementation of the Custom GL Lines plug-in:
+The following table describes the basic steps to develop a single Custom GL Lines plug-in implementation:

 Step |